-The new lecture series ‘Science of Science in the Spotlight’ aims to provide a forum for multidisciplinary exchange and dialogue across the fields of higher education research, bibliometrics, sociology of science, and history/philosophy of science in Luxembourg.
-The second lecture of six lectures takes place on 31 March 2021 from 17:00 to 18:30 CET on the topic ‘Initial Progress on the Science of Science’.
+The lecture series ‘Science of Science in the Spotlight’ aims to provide a forum for multidisciplinary exchange and dialogue across the fields of higher education research, bibliometrics, sociology of science, and history/philosophy of science in Luxembourg.
+The fifth lecture takes place on Wednesday, 30 June from 17:00 to 18:30 CET on the topic ‘Data Sharing – variously shaped research practices’.

 About the lecture series

 Through international visits and collaboration with leading experts in the relevant research fields and disciplines, the Lecture Series offers an ideal platform to bolster Luxembourg’s growing research expertise and current initiatives in the “Science of Science”, including diverse science and policy communities and the wider public.